EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Evaluation

 \subsection{Tracking Performance in Aggressive Motion and HDR Scenarios}

 To evaluate the tracking performance of our event-based hybrid framework in challenging scenarios, we compare our system with other state-of-the-art image-based or event-based VO/VIO using publicly available datasets: DAVIS240c~\cite{GWPHKU:event-camera-dataset_davis240c}, HKU-dataset\footnote{\url{https://github.com/arclab-hku/Event_based_VO-VIO-SLAM}} and VECtor~\cite{GWPHKU:VECtor}.
-These datasets offer events, grayscale frames, IMU, and ground truth poses.
+These datasets offer events, grayscale frames, IMU, and ground truth poses, encompassing challenge scenarios such as HDR, aggressive motion, large-scale, as well as textureless environments.
 The criterion used to assess tracking accuracy is the mean absolute trajectory error, which aligns the estimated trajectory with the ground-truth pose in the 6-DOF transformation (SE3).

-Table~\ref{table:Localization_accuracy_comparison_1} and Table~\ref{table:Localization_accuracy_comparison_2} report the results on these benchmarks, encompassing challenge scenarios such as HDR, aggressive motion, large-scale, as well as textureless environments.
 The best results for each sequence are highlighted in bold.

-In Table~\ref{table:Localization_accuracy_comparison_1}, we directly report raw results from the original papers we compared, since the same trajectory alignment protocol is utilized.
-Our EVI-SAM achieves the best performance among event-based VIO with slight improvement compared to PL-EVIO.
-This highlights the effectiveness of our hybrid pose tracking pipeline, with the improvement stemming from the proposed event-based 2D-2D alignment.
-Table~\ref{table:Localization_accuracy_comparison_2} demonstrates that our proposed hybrid tracking pipeline effectively combines the robustness of the feature-based method with the high accuracy achieved by the direct-based method.
+In Table~\ref{table:Localization_accuracy_comparison_1}, we directly report raw results from the original papers we compared, as the same trajectory alignment protocol is utilized.
+Our EVI-SAM achieves the best performance among event-based VIO, while with only slight improvement compared to PL-EVIO.
+Therefore, we further conduct Table~\ref{table:Localization_accuracy_comparison_2} to provide a more diverse evaluation.
 Compared to pure direct event-based VO methods (e.g., EVO~\cite{GWPHKU:EVO}, ESVO~\cite{GWPHKU:ESVO}) or pure feature-based EVIO methods (e.g., Ultimate SLAM~\cite{GWPHKU:Ultimate-SLAM}), our EVI-SAM significantly surpasses them in both accuracy and robustness.
+This underscores the effectiveness of our proposed hybrid tracking pipeline, which combines the robustness of the feature-based method with the high accuracy achieved by the direct-based method.
 While compared with PL-EVIO~\cite{GWPHKU:PL-EVIO}, a feature-based method, our EVI-SAM also outperforms it in most sequences.
+This highlights the effectiveness of our hybrid pose tracking pipeline, with the improvement stemming from the proposed event-based 2D-2D alignment.